 In a special studio outside Paris, Vuitton’s team scrambled to create trunks for all their travel needs.
 These trunks could hold anything from top hats to crystal bottles.
 In 1855, when Georges joined the company, he brought skills that solidified the business.
 Georges oversaw the opening of a London maison, to dispense Louis’s innovations among his chief rivals.
 When the house was hit by a wave of forgeries, Georges changed the canvas that covered every piece.
 Vuitton’s famous monogram toile was his design—a pattern deliberately made complex to foil imitators.
 Within five years, Vuitton’s goods were the talk of Europe.

 The exhibition introduces everyone in the family.
 But its heart remains with the dazzling goods they created, often collaborations with celebrities, royals or dandies.
 Here the pieces are presented as part of a changing Paris.
-Watching the city as Vuitton evolves means marveling over rare scale models of vanished landmarks, staring at replicas from every Great Exhibition and blinking at a “virtual tour” filmed in 1900.
+Watching the city as Vuitton evolves means marveling over rare scale models of vanished landmarks, staring at replicas from every Great Exhibition and blinking at a “virtual trip” filmed in 1900.

 You’ll see the shifts in Parisian life as the train invades, followed by the automobile and, finally, the airplane.
 War breaks out and Vuitton makes fabulous field gear.
 The era of art deco helps the house revolutionize hand luggage.
 When Pierre Savorgnan de Brazza needs a bed to colonize Africa, Vuitton makes him one that folds out of a trunk.
 Anything a customer can imagine, Louis Vuitton makes—always with impeccable elegance and craftsmanship.